SiqiLiOcean/NECOFS_TS/README.md

 Create temperature and salinity data assimilation input files for NECOFS by Siqi Li, Lu Wang, and Changsheng Chen, SMAST.

-- step1: Read the original dataset and write in the TS struct format
+- Step 1: Read the original dataset and write in the TS struct format
-- step2: Write data for the global FVCOM model
-- step3: Write data for the regional FVCOM model
+- Step 2: Write data for the regional FVCOM model
-- step4: Manually remove the data in bad quality (optional)
+- Step 3: Manually remove the data in bad quality (optional)